peromage/poi/README.md

-# POI - Peromage's neOvim confIguration
+# POI - Peromage's neOvIm configuration

 > This is also compatible with Vim poi~

-> As of 08/28/2021 I have switched to Emacs so I will not update this rpeo very often
+> As of 08/28/2021 I have switched to Emacs so this configuration will not be updated very often

 ## Dependencies